 1. Walk Down The Aisle Together

-In the end, weddings are about the two of you embarking on a new journey together, so if you’re not into the idea of being “given away” by your parents to your partner, why not walk down the aisle side by side?
-Doing so will symbolize the two of you stepping together into this next phase of life as married spouses.
+In the end, weddings are about two (or more!) people embarking on a new journey together, so if you’re not into the idea of being “given away” by your parents or family to your partner, why not walk down the aisle side by side?
+Doing so will symbolize you stepping together into this next phase of life as married spouses.
 Another LGBTQ+ wedding tradition is to enter the ceremony space on two separate aisles simultaneously.

 2. Reinvent the Flower Girl

 The traditional role of the flower girl is a great place to be creative.
 There is no rule saying the person scattering petals down the aisle has to be a little girl.
 Here, you could honor any special person in your life, from a grandparent to a friend.
 Some weddings even have moms as flower girls, and others don’t have flowers sprinkled at all.
 Instead of petals, this wedding used a “beer guy” to get the party started during the ceremony.